“One of the great political cartoonists of our time.” —David Remnick

-Barry Blitt is a cartoonist and illustrator.
-Since 1992, he has contributed illustrations and more than one hundred covers to The New Yorker, including “Deluged,” voted Cover of the Year by the American Society of Magazine Editors in 2006, and “The… More about Barry Blitt
+Barry Blitt is a Pulitzer Prize-winning cartoonist and illustrator.
+Since 1992, he has contributed illustrations and more than one hundred covers to The New Yorker, including “Deluged,” voted Cover of the Year by the American Society of Magazine Editors in 2006,… More about Barry Blitt

 “For nearly a generation now, Barry Blitt has been the sharpest and funniest political artist in the United States.” —David Remnick

 “A born wisenheimer… Blitt’s lively gift with turning Washington figures into character studies has helped him become the New Yorker’s preeminent political cover artist—an editorial whiz in deadline watercolor.” —Washington Post

 “Blitt’s wry images twist stereotypes and tweak the zeitgeist.
 They jump from magazine covers headed for the recycling pile to become icons of satire that are welded to our collective memory and to the historical record.” —Matt Wuerker, Politico

 “By turns fascinating and entertaining… Seeing how this artist turns his ideas into a finished product is one of the most captivating aspects… the beauty of his art is that it rarely needs explaining.
 You just get it.” —Mother Jones